Home

 Etch marks occur from contact with acidic products, foods, drinks and from harsh cleaners (which are most common cleaners).

-To remove etch marks on polished onyx and marble use the Marble Polish / Etch Remover, which is made just for this purpose.
+To restore etch marks on polished onyx and marble use the Marble Polishing / Etch Remover, which is made just for this purpose.

 It is possible to have a stain and etch mark in the same spot.
 You'll have to remove the stain (although I don't think you have one) first using the technique described in the Removing Granite & Marble Stains ebook.